Tenfleques/eyetracker/README.md

  The camera frames can be controlled by the CameraCtrl class in `camera_feed_ctrl.py`

- The video frames are controlled by the main module
+ The video frames are controlled by the video_feed_ctrl module

  To process translations, between english and russian languages literals edit the _locale.json